 This policy checks that each file in the change set contains a copyright notice of the form Copyright (C) year something where year is the current year (you can have a range of years, too).
 Binary files are ignored.
-Change sets marked with a foreign-copyright=true attribute are ignored, as are files similarly marked.
 The something part is either the project specific copyright-owner attribute, or the executing users full name.